Freeze bread and cakes for 2-3 months. For a ‘fresh from the oven’ taste - see refreshing methods below.

 We have developed our own leaven based on Hugo Erbe’s work in the 1920’s who invented baking ferment for people with an intolerance to sourdough, gluten or yeast.
 This baking ferment is today produced by one German company.
 The anthroposophical thinking behind it means that people anywhere in the world can produce delicious, mild tasting and easy to digest bread, from any indigenous starchy crops like millet, rice, buckwheat or even tropical manioc.
 However, this commercial ferment contains corn and we wanted to remove corn as it is an allergen and after a lot of experimenting we have invented our own leaven.

-Acetic acids are kept in check by the naturally forming lactic acids, resulting in a milder tasting, more easily digested bread as you might get just using sourdough as sourdough tends to develop more acetic acids.
+Our sourdough leaven is made from organic rice or buckwheat.
+Acetic acids are kept in check by the naturally forming lactic acids, resulting in a milder tasting, more easily digested bread as you might get just using some sourdough methods as sourdough tends to develop more acetic acids.
 The unique action of this leaven allows the vitality in the grain to fully develop.
 Slow mixing and a long fermentation and proofing process allow the bread to develop taste, vitality and good keeping qualities.

 We often get asked about this as it is confusing.
 You can buy de-activated nutritional yeast which is no longer active – the deactivation process leaves taste, vitamins and solids behind.